Skip to Content

 We all deal with temperature differently, and where you’re from or have been living will play a role in what you need to pack for your trip.
 If you’re visiting Ireland from somewhere that regularly experiences temperatures of over 25°C/77°F, then July might still feel a little cold and you might want to pack some extra layers.
 The same goes if you’re visiting from a colder part of the world.

-4. We can get four seasons in a day
+4. Ireland can get four seasons in a day during July

 There are zero guarantees when it comes to Irish weather, and sunny July days can easily be interrupted by quick rain showers and vice versa!
 That’s why we preach about packing layers and waterproofs no matter what the forecast says, just to stay on the safe side.

-This is what I recommend you pack for Ireland in July:
+This is what I recommend packing for Ireland in July (for women):

 Below, you’ll find the type of plugs we use along with a mix of other essential items for your Ireland packing list for July.